DIVINE

 Maintaining meal structure is one of the keys to stay in control of your eating.
 Another – no matter how trivial this one seems – is to always use a plate.
 Digging right into the pot of spaghetti or pan of frittata will almost certainly lead to out-of-control eating and you may even unintentionally finish the whole pan.
 That will contribute to unwanted weight gain.

 When you’re stuck at home without your usual daily routine, without climbing stairs and walking to work, it’s easy to forget about the importance of keeping your mind and body healthy.
-With a bit of effort, though, it is possible.
+With a bit of effort, including eating healthy foods, it is possible.

 Total